AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models: Evaluation of Foundation Models

 In this section, we evaluate the performance of various state-of-the-art language models on our benchmark dataset.
 The selected models represent a diverse range of capabilities and are widely recognized in the field.
 The language models chosen for evaluation include:

 \begin{itemize} \item \textbf{\textit{GPT-4}}: The fourth-generation model in the GPT series, GPT-4 is a state-of-the-art, large-scale generative pre-trained transformer model with enhanced performance and a broader knowledge base compared to its predecessors.
 While it does not surpass human capabilities in many real-world scenarios, it demonstrates human-level performance on many scenarios.
-GPT-4 has been iteratively aligned using insights from adversarial testing and ChatGPT, resulting in remarkable improvements in factuality, steerability, and adherence to guardrails.

-\item \textbf{\textit{ChatGPT}}: A conversational AI model developed by OpenAI, ChatGPT is designed to engage in interactive and dynamic conversations.
+GPT-4 has been iteratively aligned using insights from adversarial testing and ChatGPT, resulting in remarkable improvements in factuality, \item \textbf{\textit{ChatGPT}}: A conversational AI model developed by OpenAI, ChatGPT is designed to engage in interactive and dynamic conversations.
 It has been trained on a vast instruction dataset and further tuned by reinforcement learning with human feedbacks (RLHF), enabling it to provide contextually relevant and coherent responses aligned with human expectation. \item \textbf{\textit{Text-Davinci-003}}: GPT-3.5 is an intermediate version between GPT-3 and GPT-4, offering improved performance over GPT-3 through further instruction tuning.
 It serves as a bridge between the two models, allowing for comparative analysis.
-Specifically, we select the variant \textbf{Text-Davinci-003} from GPT-3.5 series for evaluation.
+Specifically, we select the variant \textbf{Text-Davinci-003} from GPT-3.5 series for evaluation. \item \textbf{Vicuna-13B~\citep{vicuna2023}: }It is an open-source LLM, trained on user-shared conversations from ShareGPT by fine-tuning LLaMA.
+It achieves over 90\% of the quality of OpenAI's ChatGPT.
+As of May 2023, Vicuna-13B ranks among the top models on the Open LLM Leaderboard~\citep{open-llm-leaderboard}.